 The pistol shrimp is an amazing reef invertebrate.
-It isn’t quite as popular as some of the cleaner shrimp species, like the blood red scarlet shrimp and the skunk cleaner, and for a very good reason I’ll highlight in a moment, but it certainly is just as interesting.
+It isn’t quite as popular as some of the cleaner shrimp species, like the Fire shrimp and the skunk cleaner (for a very good reason I’ll highlight in a moment), but it certainly is just as interesting.